Rusher's Patent Types: Later history

 A few more uses were made of the type.
 The book advertised a forthcoming edition of The Deserted Village in the type, and the Cheney ledger suggested it was apparently printed, but no copy has been found.
 (Note: For comparison, quite a large number of the Rasselas are known: copies exist at the British Library, Oxford, St Bride Library, formerly owned by William Blades, San Francisco Public Library, and one was also owned by Goudy.
 As of 2021, copies on AbeBooks retailed for around $275.)
 Philip Rusher made another try with a pamphlet, The Farmer's Friend in 1817, and his nephew John Golby Rusher used the type in 1852 for another book, A Complete Guide to the Mystery and Management of Bees by William White.
 The typeface after this again remained unused.

 Philip Rusher's nephew John Golby Rusher became a successful publisher in Banbury for many years, often printing nursery rhymes such as Old Mother Hubbard and Jack and Jill.
 This 1840 book does not use Rusher's types.

 According an 1894 article on the type in Caslon's Circular, the news magazine of the Caslon foundry, from when the punches were rediscovered, "whether this patent type gave rise to the practice or not, we cannot tell, but very many of the best fonts issued at the present day can be supplied on various bodies for which special ascending and descending sorts have been engraved, but to do away with descenders entirely...has never been since attempted".
 (Note: Since this was written, a few display typefaces in the Latin alphabet have appeared with descenders removed: the Art Nouveau Hobo and Permanent Headline.
 James Millington also created letterforms with neither ascenders nor descenders, but this was less of a serious proposal.
 Libé, later Media Sans, the headline face of Libération has very short descenders.
 Spelling of quote modernised to avoid confusion; "fount" was the usual spelling at the time.)

 The punches were advertised for sale on eBay in February 2021; they had apparently ended up owned by Cheney & Sons, the firm which had printed the book, before it closed.
 They were acquired by St Bride Library.

+Similar dot-matrix fonts

+In the second half of the 20th century, early dot-matrix printers and computer displays had restricted character heights (often 5×7 pixels or similar) with insufficient room for descenders, so relevant lower case letters were modified to stay on the baseline.
+By contrast, later fonts without this constraint were described as having 'true descenders'.